-The drones of Africanized killer bee are stronger, numerous, and faster as compare to the European cousins.
-That is why mating occurs between the Africanized drones and queen of European bees.
+The drones of Africanized killer bees are stronger, more numerous, and faster as compared to the European cousins.
+That is why mating occurs between the Africanized drones and the queen of European bees.
 The result of this mating is always Africanized offspring.

 7. Driver Ants

-Driver ants are also listed in the most dangerous insects.
+Driver ants are also listed as the most dangerous insects.
 They have the largest colony in the world and each colony has members from 20 to 22 million.
-Driver Ants have the large head and pincer-like mandibles.
-They make the repetitive wound on animals with their strong mandibles.
+Driver Ants have a large heads and pincer-like mandibles.
+They make a repetitive wounds on animals with their strong mandibles.
 They rely on the powerful shearing jaws.

-Drones and queen are larger in size as compare to the soldiers.
+Drones and queens are larger as compared to soldiers.
 Ant workers and soldiers are sterile females.
 The process of mating occurs and 1,000,000 eggs produce by the queen every month.
 In a real driver ant colony, only one queen is present.

 8. Blind Killing Machine

-Driver ants are also called “blind killing machine”.
+Driver ants are also called “blind killing machines”.
 They attack the lips, eyes, and nostrils and release formic acid.
-This formic acid travels in the internal organs which result in pain.
-No specific numbers of human die from the bite of this insect.
+This formic acid travels in the internal organs which results in pain.
+No specific numbers of humans die from the bite of this insect.